 DR. ALICIA JEFFREY-THOMAS: Simply put, the vulva is what you see externally when you're looking 'down there.'
 The vagina is the internal component—it's the internal tube.
 Once you go inside, then you're in the vagina.

-What does a healthy vulva and vagina smell like?
+What do a healthy vulva and vagina smell like?

 DR. ALICIA JEFFREY-THOMAS: Your vulva and vagina will have a scent, due to things like sweat and the fact the area is in a darker, moister environment compared to other parts of your body.
 But your vulva and vagina shouldn't have a strong scent one way or the other.